 The District participates in the Rensselaer-Columbia-Greene Health Insurance Trust, which is a Trust formed under New York State Insurance Law on June 30, 1988.
 The Trust's purpose is to provide for the purchase of policies of group health, prescription, dental and vision insurance, pursuant to Insurance Law Section 4235, and to provide related services to its members.
-There are currently 17 members of the R-C-G Health Insurance Trust.
+There are currently 20 members of the R-C-G Health Insurance Trust.

 The Trust is governed by a Trust Agreement and a Board of Trustees who execute the provisions of the Trust, as set forth in the Agreement.
 Premium costs for group health insurance and related policies purchased and for group health insurance administration are allocated among the Trust members.
 Payments made by members to the Trust for such policies are paid to the group insurance carriers by the Trust.
+The Trust obtains independent coverage for insured events and the District has transferred all related risk to the pool.
 The Trust has contracted with Benetech for third party administration.